Google Shopping Online Shop

 Google Ads provides a number of advertising options for online stores.
 Please keep in mind that all the normal best practices for advertising apply, we won’t cover everything here.
 One important thing to remember is that if you run a small budget for a large store (many items) it will take a very long time to optimize your campaigns.
 This is an issue we often see in when we engage with clients.
 If you are unable to raise your budget then consider focusing on just your top-selling products to start.

-Here’s a quick rundown of the different ad types and how they work:
+Here’s a quick rundown of the different campaign types and how they work:

 Google Shopping Ads are an essential component for any online shop that wants to participate in search marketing.
 Shopping Ads work by pulling data from Google Merchant Center which, in turn, pulls data from your shopping cart system through a data feed.
 If that sounds complicated don’t worry, most of the steps for getting everything set up are straightforward and typically no special coding is required.